onefootprint/Swift-Onboarding-Components/frontend/README.md

 ### Develop

-To run a specific app, just run:
+Ideally, you should run commands from the root directory.
+To run a specific project, just run

 ```
-cd apps/desired-app
-yarn dev
+yarn dev --filter=dashboard
 ```

-If you prefer, you can also run `yarn dev` from the root folder.
+If you prefer, you can also run `yarn dev` without arguments.
 This will run a development server for each app we have.

 If you want to clean and re-install all dependencies, go to root folder and run `yarn clean && yarn dev` to restart the script.